-Governors ensure that safeguarding is an agenda item for every full governing body meeting.
+The Academy Council ensure that safeguarding is an agenda item for every full Academy Council meeting.

 The Headteacher ensures that safeguarding is an agenda item for every staff meeting.

 This policy is reviewed annually or earlier as required by changes to legislation or statutory guidance.